-2010 2011 2012
+2011 2012 2013

-Regenerated solvents, ton 2 187 2 714 2 899
+Regenerated solvents, ton 2 714 2 899 2 498

-Share of total materials use, % 14% 16% 17%
+Share of total materials use, % 16% 17% 15%

-The above indicators of materials use include the substances and materials used by the supply chains for pharmaceuticals, active pharmaceutical ingredients and diagnostic tests (manufacturing, storage and transport to wholesalers) and part of the materials used in R&D. Materials use is primarily dependent on production volumes of finished products but it is also affected by manufacturing process improvements and the amount of semi-finished products and intermediates delivered by external suppliers.
+The above indicators of materials use include the substances and materials used by the supply chains for pharmaceuticals, active pharmaceutical ingredients and diagnostic tests (manufacturing, storage and transport to wholesalers) and part of the materials used in R&D. Materials use is primarily dependent on

-Fermion, which manufactures active pharmaceutical ingredients in chemical processes, accounted for 90% of the Group's total use of manufacturing raw materials in 2012.
+Fermion, which manufactures active pharmaceutical ingredients in chemical processes, accounted for 90% of the Group's total use of direct manufacturing raw materials in 2013, the same proportion as in the comparative years.